fmalina/revisions-blocl/activism/debtgeneration.md

 unsustainable.
 Never a hint of less borrowing when any bank needs it.
 Only the cuts to compensate afterwards.
 That was always the plan.
 Save them at our cost.
-Now that the financial aristocracy have been protected is when we get to listen to our leaders telling us how ‘we’ can’t afford the help people who aren’t ‘systematically important’.
+Now that the financial aristocracy have been protected is when we get to listen to our leaders telling us how ‘we’ can't afford the help people who aren't ‘systematically important’.
 That’s us, ‘not systematically important’.

 The most profitable game in town…is called Front-Run the Bailout and it has been